senstate/platform/api.spec.md

 # API V0.1.4

-Point your websocket connection to the cli `ws://ip:3333`
+Point your websocket connection to the hub `ws://ip:3333`

 ## Event Types
-Generic Event, sent as json to the cli
+Generic Event, sent as json to the hub
 ```ts
 interface EventType<T> {
   event: string,